How many stages are there?

 - If you stake out blanket and chair space near the front for a group of 30, don't be astonished when folks need to cross it.

 - If someone needs to pass through "your" space, let them by and give 'em a smile.
 They'll be out of your way soon enough.

 Depends on the kids and their ages.
 You know your kids better than anyone else.
 I personally wouldn't recommend bringing most kids younger than about 4, but older than that, sure.
 You know better than anyone if your kids will enjoy the Festival atmosphere, dancing, and music; or if they'll get instantly cranky from the crowds, the heat, and the walking.

 If you do bring them, you might consider coming later or leaving earlier - 8 hours might be a little much for the little ones.

 If you bring an infant or toddler, please bring some good headphones to protect their ears.
 Some parents I know highly recommend Peltor Kid's Ear Muffs.

 By the way, as a childless festgoer, I love seeing kids there.
 They often seem to dance with so much enthusiasm, and it's good to build an appreciation of music and the fest in the next generation.

 Any other hints?

 The first thing your group should do once you get in to the Festival should be to decide a meeting place and times, since even if you try to stay together, it's easy to get separated.
-Once that happens, it's a lot easier to enjoy the Fest without stressing, if you know that you can hook up with your group, for example, at 1:00, 3:00, 5:00, or 7:15 under the arch to the right of the Congo Square Stage.
+Once that happens, it's a lot easier to enjoy the Fest without stressing, if you know that you can hook up with your group, for example, at 3:00 or 7:15 at the Flagpole.

 What are some good meeting places, then?